kbingham/libcamera.org/site/faq.rst

 Which cameras SoCs (pipeline-handlers) are supported?
-  Currently supported platforms include the Intel IPU3, RockChip RK3399, UVC, as well as pipeline-handler support for the VIMC Kernel test drivers.
+  Currently supported platforms include the Intel IPU3 (selected devices only), RockChip RK3399, UVC, as well as pipeline-handler support for the VIMC Kernel test drivers.

 What role does the Pipeline Handler play?